This post was last updated on February 11th, 2021 at 03:59 pm

 - Installing low-energy usage light bulbs

-How can landlords prepare for the new EPC requirements?
+How can landlords prepare for the current EPC requirements?

 If you haven’t got an EPC yet, you’ll need to book your Energy Assessment as soon as you can.
 The inspection itself will only take around 30 to 40 minutes, but if you’re property doesn’t meet the EPC requirements of ‘E’ or above, the suggested improvements made by your assessor could take weeks to carry out.

-Book your Energy Performance Certificate today with a qualified assessor for £69 (inc VAT).
+Book your Energy Performance Certificate today with a qualified assessor.

 As a landlord, you have a legal responsibility to carry out the changes suggested in your EPC report.
 Landlords may spend up to a maximum of £3,500 on these energy efficiency improvements, including any funding or grants given by the government, local authorities or energy companies.